Jacobins

-In the British Empire, Jacobin was linked primarily to The Mountain of the French Revolutionary governments and was popular among the established and entrepreneurial classes as a pejorative to deride radical left-wing revolutionary politics, especially when they exhibit dogmatism and violent repression.
-In Britain, the term faintly echoed negative connotations of Jacobitism, the pro-Catholic, monarchist, rarely insurrectional political movement that faded out decades earlier tied to deposed King James II and VII and his descendants.
-Jacobin reached obsolescence and supersedence before the Russian Revolution, when the terms (Radical) Marxism, anarchism, socialism, and communism had overtaken it.
+In the years and decades after the revolution, the term Jacobin was used in an extended sense to denote political positions perceived as similar to those of the historical Jacobins and the Mountain in the National Convention.
+It was popular among conservative publicists as a pejorative to deride progressive politics, and among Anglophone progressives likewise as a pejorative denoting the violent excesses of the revolution, whereas they associated its positive features and principles with the Girondins.
+In Britain, the term faintly echoed negative connotations of Jacobitism, the pro-Catholic, monarchist, rarely insurrectional political movement that faded out decades earlier tied to deposed King James II of England and his descendants.
+The term Jacobin reached obsolescence and supersedence before the Russian Revolution, when the terms Marxism, anarchism, socialism, and communism had overtaken it.

-In France, Jacobin now generally leans towards moderate authoritarianism, more equal formal rights, and centralization.
-It can, similarly, denote supporters of extensive government intervention to transform society.
-It is unabashedly used by proponents of a state education system that strongly promotes and inculcates civic values.
-It is more controversially, and less squarely, used by or for proponents of a strong nation-state capable of resisting undesirable foreign interference.
+In modern France, the term Jacobin generally denotes a position of more equal formal rights, centralization, and moderate authoritarianism.
+It can be used to denote supporters of a role of the state in the transformation of society.
+It is, in particular, used as a self-identification by proponents of a state education system that strongly promotes and inculcates civic values.
+It is more controversially used by or for proponents of a strong nation-state capable of resisting undesirable foreign interference.